Ainslie Wood, Hamilton: Rifle Range and World War I

 In 1925, the neighbouring community of Westdale was built.
 As only white, Protestant people were allowed to buy property in Westdale, Jews, Catholics, Slavs and people of colour who wanted to live in West Hamilton had no choice but Ainslie Wood.
 Westdale's restrictive title covenants held sway until the 1950s, with accusations of discrimination continuing for decades afterwards.
 In Ainslie Wood, minorities were welcome; today, Ainslie Wood is still a diverse community.

 With the establishment of McMaster University in 1930, Ainslie Wood gained proximity to its educational and other resources.
 In the same year, Ainslie Wood left Ancaster and joined Hamilton, after Hamilton Mayor John Peebles promised Ainslie Wood residents fully paved streets and indoor plumbing.

 In the poverty-stricken 1930s and after, Hamilton Street Railway buses went up and down unpaved Emerson Street, sharing the dirt road with horse-drawn wagons, farm vehicles, pedestrians, stray dogs and occasional farm animals.

-During Prohibition, Ainslie Wood had a resident bootlegger, Chuck Gowdy, who sold moonshine liquor from his shack.
-After 1934, when retail sales of alcohol were legal again, customers filled Paddy Green's tavern on Main Street West by Longwood Road.